manjula1220/bassnet-test/README.md

 # Note:
-Mobile case not handled
-UI Icons and Fonts.
+Mobile Responsiveness, UI Icons and Fonts not handled

 # mainly concentrated on Functionality.